Updated August 11, 2023

-- To use this particular method, first, we need to see whether the developer tab is added.
-If it is added then we can directly start from the developer tab.
+- First, we need to see whether the developer tab is added to use this particular method.
+If it is added, we can start directly from the developer tab.

-- If not, then first add Developer tab in the ribbon and then start.
+- If not, add the Developer tab in the ribbon and start.

 - On the right-hand side of the panel, Customize ribbon screen Click on Developer under Main tabs, Click OK button.
-This will add Developer Tab in the Excel ribbon.
+This will add the Developer Tab to the Excel ribbon.

-- Click on Developer Tab-> Go to the Macro Security option under code group.
+- Click on Developer Tab-> Go to the Macro Security option under the code group.

-- When excel document is re-opened which contains macros and Disabled all macros with notification is selected, a yellow Message Bar with a shield icon and Enable content button appears on top of the excel sheet.
+- When an excel document is re-opened, which contains macros and Disabled all macros with the notification is selected, a yellow Message Bar with a shield icon and Enable content button appears on top of the excel sheet.

 - Press Enable content button where the macros are from trustworthy sources.

-- Thus the file becomes a trusted document and security warning message will disappear.
+- Thus the file becomes a trusted document, and the security warning message will disappear.

-- To check the same go to File tab -> Click on Info.
-On the right-hand side, will find Security Warning under Information about enable macros in Excel
+- Go to the File tab -> Click on Info to check the same.
+You will find Security Warning under Information about enabling macros in Excel on the right-hand side.

-- But if the file is enabled, no such option will appear under Info option.
+- But if the file is enabled, no such option will appear under the Info option.